SEG2105-uottawa/ProjectGroupCapn/README.md

 <p>
 <ol>
   <li>
+    Check the
+    <a href = "https://github.com/SEG2105-uottawa/ProjectGroupCapn/releases"> releases </a>
-    Check the releases section of the repository
+    section of the repository
   </li>
   <li>
     Download the latest or topmost release